 Tenant’s Options if Repairs Aren’t Made

-If the landlord fails to maintain the unit in good and habitable condition or make necessary repairs, the tenant may initiate proceedings to terminate the lease
+If the landlord fails to maintain the unit in good and habitable condition or make necessary repairs within 14 days, the tenant may initiate proceedings to terminate the lease.

-- Repair and deduct – tenants have the right to repair the issue themselves and deduct a reasonable amount for the repair from the following month’s rent.
-They can deduct $100 or half the amount of the monthly rent, whichever is greater.
+- Repair and Deduct – Tenants have the right to repair the issue themselves and deduct a reasonable amount for the repair from the following month’s rent.
+The tenant must submit an itemized statement to the landlord and the tenant may deduct $100 or half the amount of the monthly rent, whichever is greater.

 A landlord cannot force a tenant to move by interrupting the heat, water, gas, decreasing other essential services, or evicting the tenant after a tenant:

-- complains to the landlord about habitability issues, or
+- Complains to the landlord about habitability issues.

-If the landlord has cut services, increased rent, or threatened eviction, and if the tenant has evidence of having made a complaint with the landlord in the past year, the court will consider it an act of retaliation.
+If the landlord decreases services, increased rent, or threatened eviction, and if the tenant has evidence of having made a complaint with the landlord in the past year, the court will consider it an act of retaliation.